-Justice Department subpoenas three states for Trump communications connected to Jan 6
+Justice Department subpoenas four states for Trump communications connected to Jan 6

-Justice Department subpoenas three states for Trump communications connected to Jan 6 attack
+Justice Department subpoenas four states for Trump communications connected to Jan 6 attack

-Newly appointed special counsel issues first known Justice Department subpoenas in Capitol riot investigation, zeroing in on three states central to ex-president’s failed attempt to overturn 2020 results
+Newly appointed special counsel issues first known Justice Department subpoenas in Capitol riot investigation, zeroing in on states central to ex-president’s failed attempt to overturn 2020 results

 A recently appointed special counsel at the US Department of Justice has issued subpoenas for documents in three states that were central to former president Donald Trump’s attempt to subvert the outcome of the 2020 presidential election

-Special counsel Jack Smith has subpoenaed officials in Arizona, Michigan and Wisconsin for communications with the former president, his campaign and others within his circle.
+Special counsel Jack Smith has subpoenaed officials in Arizona, Michigan, Pennsylvania and Wisconsin for communications with the former president, his campaign and others within his circle.

-The requests are among the first known subpoenas issued by Mr Smith, who was named by US Attorney General Merrick Garland to lead the agency’s investigations into the 6 January, 2021 attack on the US Capitol as well as the federal probe into the former president’s mishandling of White House documents at his Florida estate.
+The requests, first reported by The Washington Post, are among the first known subpoenas issued by Mr Smith, who was named by US Attorney General Merrick Garland to lead the agency’s investigations into the 6 January, 2021 attack on the US Capitol as well as the federal probe into the former president’s mishandling of White House documents at his Florida estate.

+Subpoenas seek communications between elections officials and members of Trump’s campaign and its legal team from June 2020 through 20 January 2021, one day after Mr Trump left office.

+Requests were issued to clerks and elections officials in Maricopa County, Arizona; Allegheny County, Pennsylvania; Wayne County, Michigan; and Milwaukee and Dane counties in Wisconsin.

 This is a developing story